Rupert Bunny: Career

 Bunny had a traditional and academic education in the arts under Calderon and Laurens.
 Despite this, Bunny's artistic practice was heavily influenced by, and imitated, his contemporaries.
-Whilst he was not an avant gardist, Bunny was a modern artist.
+While he was not an avant gardist, Bunny was a modern artist.
 His early works, before the turn of the century, are described as 'neo-classical style touched with Pre-Raphaelitism' or as symbolist.
 Mythology, both Christian and classical, provided the subjects for these paintings, seen in the paintings Tritons (circa 1890) and The Descent From the Cross (circa 1898).
 The paintings showed an amalgamation of his traditional training, through the technicality, with the more experimental style of the Europeans at the time, seen in the sensibility.

 Meeting his wife, Jeanne Heloise Morel, in 1895, his style shifted to a Pre-Raphaelite depiction of romantic, indolent female figures.
 Morel was continually depicted in these paintings, and has been referred to as Bunny's "eternal muse", such as in the works Returning from the garden (1906) and Jeanne (1902).
 These depictions of angelic women suggested the influence of British Pre-Raphaelites John Everett Millais and Dante Gabriel Rossetti.

 In 1901 he left the Salon de la Société des Artistes Français for the Société Nationale des Beaux-Arts.
 This saw a change in Bunny's style.
 With growing critical and financial success, Bunny began exploring modernity in his works such as In the Luxembourg Gardens (circa 1909).
 The leisure and languor of the belle-epoque pervaded his paintings, which almost exclusively depicted beautiful women.
 Bunny married Morel in 1902, and, in both style and sensibility, his works became distinctively more French.